Eileen Ash, oldest test cricketer, dies at 110 - ExBulletin

 In addition to her cricket career, Ash also worked for MI6, the secret intelligence service during World War II.

-Clare Connor, the former England cricketer who currently serves as ECB director of women’s cricket and president of the MCC, mourned her passing.
+Clare Connor, the former England cricketer who currently serves as ECB director of women’s cricket and chairman of the MCCs, mourned her passing.

 Sources